Ferdinand Minding: Career

 Minding was largely self-taught in mathematics.
 He attended lectures in the University of Halle and eventually graduated with a thesis "De valore intergralium duplicium quam proxime inveniendo" (1829).

 Minding worked as a teacher in Elberfeld and as a university lecturer in Berlin.
 His work on statics drew the attention of Alexander von Humboldt.
-However, his 1842 bid for election to Berlin Academy, supported by Peter Gustav Lejeune Dirichlet, failed and in 1843 he relocated to the University of Dorpat, where he was a professor of mathematics for the next 40 years.
+However, his 1842 bid for election to Berlin Academy, supported by Peter Gustav Lejeune Dirichlet, failed and in 1843 he relocated to the Imperial University of Dorpat, where he was a professor of mathematics for the next 40 years.
 In Dorpat he taught Karl Peterson and supervised his doctoral thesis that established the Gauss–Bonnet theorem and derived Gauss–Codazzi equations.
 Minding also worked on differential equations (Demidov prize of the St Petersburg Academy in 1861), algebraic functions, continued fractions and analytical mechanics.
 His list of publications consists of some 60 titles, including several books.
 Many of his scientific accomplishments were only recognized properly after his death.